huggingface/datasets/datasets/speech_commands/README.md

 for some of the open source audio collection code that was used.
 The goal was to gather examples of people speaking single-word commands, rather than conversational sentences, so they were prompted for individual words over the course of a five minute session.

-In version 0.01 twenty command words were recoded, with most speakers saying each of them five times: "Yes", "No", "Up", "Down", "Left", "Right", "On", "Off", "Stop", "Go", and digits from zero to nine.
-More command words were added in the version 0.02:
+In the version 0.01 thirty different words were recoded: "Yes", "No", "Up", "Down", "Left", "Right", "On", "Off", "Stop", "Go", "Zero", "One", "Two", "Three", "Four", "Five", "Six", "Seven", "Eight", "Nine", "Bed", "Bird", "Cat", "Dog", "Happy", "House", "Marvin", "Sheila", "Tree", "Wow".

-"Backward", "Forward", "Follow", "Learn".
+In the version 0.02 more words were added: "Backward", "Forward", "Follow", "Learn", "Visual".

-To help distinguish unrecognized words, there are also several auxiliary (`_unknown_`) words, which most speakers only said once.
+In both versions, ten of them are used as commands by convention: "Yes", "No", "Up", "Down", "Left", "Right", "On", "Off", "Stop", "Go".
+Other words are considered to be auxiliary (in current implementation it is marked by `True` value of `"is_unknown"` feature).
+Their function is to teach a model to distinguish core words from unrecognized ones.

-The `_background_noise_` class contains a set of  longer audio clips that are either recordings or a mathematical simulations of noise.
+The `_silence_` class contains a set of longer audio clips that are either recordings or a mathematical simulation of noise.

 #### Who are the source language producers?